Game3On/stackup/apps/docs/docs/packages/bundler/rpc-methods.md

 ## Client methods

-All RPC methods listed here are required to be compliant as an ERC-4337 client.
+All RPC methods listed here are required to be compliant as an ERC-4337 bundler.

 ### `eth_sendUserOperation`